Forest Glen (Qld)

 Forest Glen is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Forest Glen's dwelling structure, as per the latest Census, comprised 96.9% houses and 3.2% other dwellings.
-In comparison, Non-Metro Qld had 76.4% houses and 23.6% other dwellings.
-Home ownership in Forest Glen was 50.6%, with mortgaged dwellings at 33.1% and rented ones at 16.3%.
-The median monthly mortgage repayment was $2,089, higher than Non-Metro Qld's average of $1,655.
-The median weekly rent in Forest Glen was $500, compared to Non-Metro Qld's $345.
-Nationally, Forest Glen's mortgage repayments were significantly higher at $2,089 versus the Australian average of $1,863, while rents were substantially above the national figure of $375.
+In Forest Glen, as per the latest Census data, 96.9% of dwellings were houses, with the remaining 3.2% comprising semi-detached homes, apartments, and other dwelling types.
+This differs from Regional Queensland's figures of 76.4% houses and 23.6% other dwellings.
+The home ownership rate in Forest Glen was higher at 50.6%, with mortgaged properties making up 33.1% and rented dwellings accounting for 16.3%.
+The median monthly mortgage repayment in the area was $2,089, exceeding Regional Queensland's average of $1,655.
+The median weekly rent in Forest Glen was recorded at $500, compared to Regional Queensland's $345.
+Nationally, Forest Glen's median monthly mortgage repayments were higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing